pratergalerie/vom-prater-aus/DEPLOYMENT_SETUP.md

 ### 3. Common Issues

 #### SSH Connection Issues
+- **Most Common**: Forgetting to add the deploy key to GitHub repository settings
 - Verify the SSH key is correctly added to GitHub secrets
 - Check that the server user has the correct permissions
 - Ensure the SSH port is correct
+- Test SSH connection manually: `ssh -i ~/.ssh/github_actions -T git@github.com`

+#### Git Authentication Issues
+- If you see "fatal: could not read Username for 'https://github.com'", the repository is using HTTPS instead of SSH
+- Change remote URL to SSH: `git remote set-url origin git@github.com:username/repo-name.git`
+- Ensure the deploy key is added to the repository

 #### Docker Issues
 - Make sure Docker and Docker Compose are installed